|

 - Review of BRP, DRP, back-up, offsite back-up storage, and record lifecycle.

-- Application testing of actual application code.
+- Application vulnerability test of code.

 - Application risk assessment with pro-forma application risk assessment based ROI business case.